brittonlaroche/realm/inventoryDemo/README.md

 ```

 #### 4.2.
 Creat a project API key
 Next [Create a Project API key](https://docs.atlas.mongodb.com/configure-api-access/#programmatic-api-keys).
 When you create the API key be sure to give yourself the __"Project Owner"__ role as you will need this to import the stitch application.
 Additionally, be sure to whitelist your current ip address.
 Right click this link [Create a Project API key](https://docs.atlas.mongodb.com/configure-api-access/#programmatic-api-keys) open in new tab.
-Follow intrsuction under __Manage Programmatic Access to a Project__ perform each step listed in the section __Create an API Key for a Project__ be sure to copy the private API key somewhere safe for future refence.
+Follow instruction under __Manage Programmatic Access to a Project__ perform each step listed in the section __Create an API Key for a Project__ be sure to copy the private API key somewhere safe for future reference.

 Its a bit tricky to get started as there are two types of API keys, one for Organizations and one for Projects.
 We need to create an API key for our __project__.
 Begin by selecting the __Realm__ tab in the Atlas console.
 This should display a list of realm applications.
 When we are finished, we will have two realm applications as seen below: __InventorySync__ and __Inventory__.